Having a correctly sized kayak paddle can make all the difference while on the water.

 A ferrule system is the piece that connects both halves of a 2-piece kayak paddle together.

-It allows a 2-piece paddle to function as a 1-piece paddle in addition to having the flexibility to allow feathering, like our Posi-Lok ferrule.
+It allows a 2-piece paddle to function as a 1-piece paddle in addition to having the flexibility to allow feathering, like the Posi-Lok ferrule.

 Feathering is how the two paddle blades offset each other.